Recycling in Multifamily Housing Units

 Of all the ways we can reduce our impact on the environment, recycling is the easiest.
 Yet, residents of multifamily dwellings are far less likely to recycle than those who live in single-family homes.
 The reason is convenience.
 While curbside collection works well for single-family and duplex homes, it is difficult to standardize any type of collection procedure for multifamily apartment buildings.
 Because they vary greatly in size and layout, it's necessary for each apartment complex to have its own system.

-The recycling drop-off sites managed by the City are available for use by all residents, but are underused by apartment dwellers.
-A key reason for this is that apartments have limited space to store recyclables and tenants must make more frequent trips to the drop-off sites.
+The public recycling collection sites managed by the City are available for use by all residents, but are underused by apartment dwellers.
+A key reason for this is that apartments have limited space to store recyclables and tenants must make more frequent trips to the recycling sites.

 Apartment owners and managers can increase recycling by their tenants by making it more convenient.
 One option is to offer onsite recycling, with containers for recyclables next to the waste containers.
 This guide will help you set up a recycling system for your apartment complex.